 This Sweet Potato Rice Casserole is a delicious take on an old classic.
 Creamy, sweet, and easily doubles!
 It’s an easy side dish that is perfect for holiday get-togethers.

-Minute® Rice is a staple in our household.
-The girls and I love to have it for breakfast with Cinnamon Toast.
-I love that it’s so easy to prepare- we can have great-tasting, fluffy white rice in just 5 minutes- which is perfect for busy mornings before school.
 Prior to making this Sweet Potato Rice Casserole I had never considered cooking rice in a fruit juice, but it adds a totally new flavor element to the dish.
 It would be delicious prepared with apple juice, brown sugar, and walnuts or pecans for breakfast!
 My kids and I love to eat rice (with a little sprinkle of sugar and pat of butter) for breakfast with cinnamon toast.

 This Sweet Potato Rice Casserole is a delicious take on an old classic.
 Creamy, sweet, and easily doubles!
 It's an easy side dish that is perfect for holiday get-togethers.